 Also Read: Rajma /Kidney Beans: 5 Incredible Reasons To Add Them To Your Daily Diet

-Having its origins in Japan, adzuki beans, otherwise termed azuki beans, aduki beans, red mung beans, red beans is widely cultivated in Asian countries of China, Taiwan, South Korea, Thailand, India, as well as being commercially propagated in the U.S, Australia, New Zealand, Africa and South America.
-With a mildly nutty, sweet taste, firm and chewy texture, adzuki beans are generally small, rounded red coloured beans with a white ridge along on side, but are also available in several other varieties such as brown, black, green, yellow, white as well as mottled variants.
-Comprising umpteen essential nutrients such as proteins, healthy unsaturated fats, dietary fibres, as well as being packed with vitamins and minerals, adzuki beans are nothing short of a tasty and healthy superfood.
+Having its origins in Japan, adzuki beans, otherwise termed azuki beans, aduki beans, or red mung beans, red beans is widely cultivated in Asian countries of China, Taiwan, South Korea, Thailand, and India, as well as being commercially propagated in the U.S, Australia, New Zealand, Africa and South America.
+With a mildly nutty, sweet taste, and firm and chewy texture, adzuki beans are generally small, rounded red-coloured beans with a white ridge along on side, but are also available in several other varieties such as brown, black, green, yellow, white as well as mottled variants.
+Comprising umpteen essential nutrients such as proteins, healthy unsaturated fats, and dietary fibres, as well as being packed with vitamins and minerals, adzuki beans are nothing short of a tasty and healthy superfood.

 Shop From Our Wide Range Of Nutrition Supplements To Boost The Overall Health Of Your Family!